-Patients with clear cut edema or cellulitis need to be sought during the learning phase and imaged with consistent technique and machine settings so that the visual pattern of hyperechogenic tissue of cellulitis can be learned.
+Patients with clear cut edema or cellulitis need to be sought during the learning phase and imaged with consistent technique and machine settings so that the visual pattern of hyperechoic tissue of cellulitis can be learned.

-There are two reasons to routinely perform an IMBUS exam on patients with possible or presumed cellulitis.
-The first is to reduce the probability of necrotizing fasciitis, a feared type of cellulitis that needs urgent surgical debridement in addition to antibiotics.
+There are several reasons to routinely perform an IMBUS exam on patients with possible or presumed cellulitis.
+A first is to reduce the probability of necrotizing fasciitis, a feared type of cellulitis that needs urgent surgical debridement in addition to antibiotics.
 Necrotizing fasciitis is cellulitis plus gas in the soft tissue.
 Gas in the soft tissue shows as hyperechoic dots/blots, often with a dirty posterior shadow.
 The following clip shows a few patches of air on the left side of the screen.

 The sensitivity of an IMBUS exam for gas in the soft tissue is not known precisely, but ultrasound is very good for seeing air and certainly the presence of air will ring an alarm bell.

-Color power Doppler is not helpful for diagnosing the abscess, but may help identify any larger vessels in close proximity to the abscess that could get infected or might need to be avoided with any drainage procedure.
+Color/power Doppler is not helpful for diagnosing the abscess but may help identify any larger vessels in close proximity to the abscess that could get infected or might need to be avoided with any drainage procedure.

-About 1% of general internal medicine hospital patients were identified with clubbing using traditional visual methods (Vandemergel, Eur J Intern Med 2008) and about 40% of these patients had serious disease.
+Clubbing is ready to be consigned to the “ash heap of history” since the sign is rarely sought by traditional means and few physicians think of it as an important diagnostic clue (or know the differential diagnosis for the finding).
+For the few who may still care, about 1% of general internal medicine hospital patients were identified with clubbing using traditional visual methods (Vandemergel, Eur J Intern Med 2008) and about 40% of these patients had serious disease.
 Clubbing is a “pivot point” for diagnosis, because it has a relatively restricted number of possible causes.
 This differential diagnosis can then be reviewed to see what might fit with a particular patient.
 Ultrasound is superior to visual or tactile methods for assessing clubbing.

 Technique: Clubbing is caused by an increased growth and softening of the soft tissue under the proximal part of a nail.
 The following labeled ultrasound image shows the “soft tissue depth under the nail” (SDUN) that is the key to diagnosis.